-He was initiated into Psi Chi in 1977 as an undergraduate at the University of Alabama.
-He has served as faculty advisor to Psi Chi at WVU for more than ten years.
-The WVU Psi Chi chapter was awarded the Ruth Hubbard Cousins Chapter Award in 2011-2012, presented annually to the best chapter, across 1,100+ chapters worldwide.
+Professor McNeil was initiated into Psi Chi in 1977 as an undergraduate at the University of Alabama.
+He has served as faculty advisor to Psi Chi at WVU for more than 15 years.
+The WVU Psi Chi chapter was awarded the Ruth Hubbard Cousins Chapter Award in 2011-2012; Dr. McNeil was named the outstanding faculty advisor for Psi Chi internationally in 2015.
+These awards are presented annually to the best chapter and advisor, across 1,100+ chapters worldwide.

-A member of the Motivational Interviewing Network of Trainers (MINT), Dr. McNeil provides workshops and other training on Motivational Interviewing internationally.
+Dr. McNeil is a supervising psychologist in the department’s training clinic, the Quin Curtis Center.
+A member of the Motivational Interviewing Network of Trainers (MINT), he provides workshops and other training on Motivational Interviewing internationally.

 A Fulbright Senior Scholar in New Zealand in 2010, Professor McNeil also is interested in psychological implications of cross-cultural interactions, including groups for whom health disparities exist, including Appalachian populations and indigenous peoples, particularly including American Indians and Alaska Natives.

 Dr. McNeil has been recognized nationally for his role as a mentor, his service activities, and his research.